 That type of connection surely can’t be claimed by Walkers Crisps, another British brand, in their own recent campaign.
 During a rather poorly thought-out competition for tickets to the UEFA Champions League final, they asked their Twitter followers to send through a selfie, which would be superimposed on a blank placard sign held by the veteran footballer and long-time Walkers spokesman Gary Lineker in short promotional video clips.

 The football-themed campaign turned out to be a spectacular own goal, as supervision of the pictures sent was minimal to non-existent.
 Instead of genuine selfies, the campaign was bombarded by headshots of people no brand would ever wish to be associated with; disgraced celebrities, foreign dictators, and serial killers.
 And it could have been much worse.
 The videos from the campaign were set to be projected onto giant screens all over Cardiff, the location of the match, though Walkers managed to pull the plug on the campaign in time.

 The Walkers social media department dropped the ball in this example on many levels.
 First, there’s an obvious need to establish a process for checking any incoming user-generated content.
 Second, as anyone who’s come across the various Trump executive order memes would agree, it’s never a good idea to hold a blank sign up and ask the online community to fill it in however they see fit.

-Perhaps the campaign’s biggest fail though, was the fact that it underestimated the creativity of the very audience it was targeting.
-The British public have a strong track record of piling on a form of collective online sarcasm on loosely controlled social media campaigns, most famously demonstrated by last year’s #NameOurShip poll by the NERC.
+Perhaps the campaign’s biggest fail though was the fact that it underestimated the creativity of the very audience it was targeting.
+The British public has a strong track record of piling on a form of collective online sarcasm on loosely controlled social media campaigns, most famously demonstrated by last year’s #NameOurShip poll by the NERC.

 The bottom line